ArtiomLK/az-bicep-st/README.md

   - Premium block blob storage accounts have a higher storage cost but a lower transaction cost as compared to standard general-purpose v2 accounts.
 If your applications and workloads execute a large number of transactions, premium blob blob storage can be cost-effective, especially if the workload is write-heavy.

+- [Lifecycle Management][13]

+  - Hot - Optimized for storing data that is accessed frequently.
+  - Cool - Optimized for storing data that is infrequently accessed and stored for at least 30 days.
+  - Archive - Optimized for storing data that is rarely accessed and stored for at least 180 days with flexible latency.

+  - Transition blobs to a cooler storage tier (hot to cool, hot to archive, or cool to archive) to optimize for performance and cost
+  - Data stored in a premium block blob storage account cannot be tiered to Hot, Cool, or Archive using Set Blob Tier or using Azure Blob Storage lifecycle management

 - [Legacy storage account types][6]

   - Standard general-purpose v1